ekmadsen/IdentityService/README.md

 # Installation #

+* Use SQL Server Management Studio to locate an existing database or create a new database.
+* Run the [CreateDatabase.sql](https://github.com/ekmadsen/IdentityService/blob/master/CreateDatabase.sql) script to create the tables and views used by this solution.
+The script creates SQL objects in an "Identity" schema.
+Obviously, if you install this solution in a dedicated database there's no risk of colliding with the names of existing SQL objects.
+However, if you install this solution in an existing database the schema minimizes the risk of colliding with existing SQL objects.
-1. Use Visual Studio to build this solution then deploy it to an [IIS](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2) or [Azure](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-2.2) host.
+* Use Visual Studio to build this solution then deploy it to an [IIS](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2) or [Azure](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-2.2) host.
-2. Reference this service in your web application via its [NuGet package](https://www.nuget.org/packages/ErikTheCoder.Identity.Contract/).
+* Reference this service in your web application via its [NuGet package](https://www.nuget.org/packages/ErikTheCoder.Identity.Contract/).

 # Usage #